Unified Functional-Holographic Theory of the QCD Critical End Point: Holographic-Topological Dual Criticality (HTDC)

 with $k$ the RG scale and $(A,U,\Delta,\theta^\star)$ scale-dependent couplings and mixing angle.
 The RG flow of the angle contains the difference of anomalous dimensions, $\eta_\Phi=-\partial_t\ln Z_\Phi$ and $\eta_\sigma=-\partial_t\ln Z_\sigma$, and the mixing $\Delta$,

 so that a \emph{self-dual fixed point} is characterized by equal renormalizations in the two sectors and vanishing mixing,

-which manifests an emergent $O(2)$ like rotational symmetry between $\sigma$ and $\Phi$ in the critical subspace and provides the field theory realization of the equality of longitudinal curvatures derived in Sec.~\ref{sec:CEP-Ising}.
-The corresponding flow diagnostics and Hessian-based criteria used to identify this self-dual critical subspace are summarized in Appendix~\ref{subsec:A2}
+which manifests an emergent $O(2)$ like rotational symmetry between $\sigma$ and $\Phi$ in the critical subspace and provides the field theory realization of the equality of longitudinal curvatures derived in Sec.~\ref{sec:CEP-Ising}. { To make the self-duality conditions in Eq.~\eqref{eq:self-dual} explicit at the level of the RG flow, we plot in Figure~\ref{fig5new} the trajectories of $\ln Z_\Phi(k)-\ln Z_\sigma(k)$ and of the residual mixing $\Delta(k)$ as functions of the RG scale $k$, evaluated at a point in the immediate vicinity of the CEP and at a representative point far from the critical region.
+In the critical neighborhood both quantities are driven to zero as $k\to0$, consistent with self-dual fixed-point behavior, whereas far from criticality they remain finite.